Shake, Rattle & Roll III: "Nanay"

-As Dezzi Rae had a party with her dorm mates and their friends at the dormitory, Maloy began to use the dormitory's bathroom to take a shower.
-The Undin, who had moved already to the bathroom, kills Eba and one of the party-goers, Ojay (Joey Marquez), by spitting them with her acidic saliva after Maloy witnessed Ojay's body melting.
-She noticed the Undin appeared and took the eggs to call the creature but Dezzi Rae and her friends appear.
-Maloy tried to convince them that the Undin was here and explained to them of Ojay's death.
-She showed them the eggs but Dezzi Rae grabs the eggs from her and she and her friends began playing with them.
-Dezzi Rae forced Maloy to watch as she began destroying the eggs.
+As Dezzi Rae have a party with her dorm mates and friends at the dormitory, Maloy goes to the bathroom to take a shower.
+The Undin, is also in the bathroom, kills Eba and one of the partygoers, Ojay, by spitting them with her acidic saliva after Maloy witnessed Ojay's body melting.
+She notices the Undin and takes the eggs to call the creature, but Dezzi Rae and her friends appear.
+Maloy tries to convince them that the Undin was here and explains Ojay's death.
+She shows them the eggs, but Dezzi Rae grabs them from her, and she and her friends play with them.
+Dezzi Rae forces Maloy to watch as she destroys the eggs.
 Maloy manages to break free from the group and overpowers Dezzi Rae.
-As she and her friends leave the bathroom, Maloy finds one of the Undin's eggs remained.
+As she and her friends leave the bathroom, Maloy finds one of the Undin's eggs intact.
 The Undin, enraged by the death of her children, kills Dezzi Rae and her friends.
 Maloy overhears the group's screams, enters the dormitory and watches the Undin kill Dezzi Rae's friends.
 Maloy calls the Undin and knows that she was a mother.
-Maloy confesses to the Undin that she & Sally never meant to steal her eggs and knows about a mother's life.
+Maloy confesses to the Undin that she & Sally never meant harm to steal her eggs and knows about a mother's life.
 Maloy began to give the egg back to the Undin and puts her back to the cooler, where Maloy encountered the creature earlier, to bring her back to the lake.

 Maloy returns to the lake to bring the Undin back home.
-After bidding farewell to Maloy, the Undin reunites with her mate as they swim away back to their home.
+After bidding farewell to Maloy, the Undin reunites with her mate as they swim back to their home.